Sailing at the 1988 Summer Olympics – Flying Dutchman

 The Flying Dutchman was a sailing event on the Sailing at the 1988 Summer Olympics program in Pusan, South Korea.
 Seven races were scheduled.
 44 sailors, on 22 boats, from 22 nations competed.
-The second race falling on the Jewish most holy day of the "Yom Kipur" prevented the Israeli duo Sela and Amir from sailing thus pushing them out of the medals.
+The second race falling on the Jewish most holy day of Yom Kippur prevented the Israeli duo Yoel Sela and Eldad Amir from sailing, thus pushing them out of the medals.